caojiahao13/caojiahao13.github.io/Personal_Thoughts/Personal_Thoughts.md

 Talk is cheap.
 Don't take it too seriously.

-Not all people take responsible to their words.
+Not all people take responsibilities to their words.